 Limiting subs is a win for the players, the coaches, and the spectators.

-What the substitution limit actually is
+What the substitution limit is in soccer

 There is the allowance in the rules for a 4th substitution to be made if a game goes into extra time.
 This can only be used in specific soccer competitions such as the Champions League and Europa League.